-3.2 The application/pkcs7-mime Type
+3.2.
+The application/pkcs7-mime Type

-The application/pkcs7-mime type is used to carry CMS objects of several types including envelopedData and signedData.
+The application/pkcs7-mime type is used to carry CMS content types including EnvelopedData, SignedData, and CompressedData.
 The details of constructing these entities is described in subsequent sections.
 This section describes the general characteristics of the application/pkcs7-mime type.

 The carried CMS object always contains a MIME entity that is prepared as described in section 3.1 if the eContentType is id-data.
-Other contents may be carried when the eContentType contains different values.
+Other contents MAY be carried when the eContentType contains different values.
 See [ESS] for an example of this with signed receipts.

-Since CMS objects are binary data, in most cases base-64 transfer encoding is appropriate, in particular when used with SMTP transport.
+Since CMS content types are binary data, in most cases base-64 transfer encoding is appropriate, in particular, when used with SMTP transport.
 The transfer encoding used depends on the transport through which the object is to be sent, and is not a characteristic of the MIME type.